Lednerb/bilberry-hugo-theme/README.md

 Note that on mobile devices the navigation will still be collapsed because otherwise, the navigation menu hides the essential parts of your site.

 ## Custom Post Types
-If you want to add a custom post type to change the icon in the bubble on the left column you can simply create those as you want to.
+If you want to add a custom post type to change the icon in the bubble on the left column you can simply create those as you wish.

-If you want to create a `book` post type for example, you can do the following:
+If you want to create a `book` post type, for example, you can do the following:

 1. Copy the default `themes/bilberry-hugo-theme/layouts/partials/content-type/article.html` to your site's `layouts/partials/content-type/` folder.
 2. Rename the file to your custom post type.
 A proper name in the _book scenario_ would be `book.html`